NinjaO9/Untitled-DungeonCrawler/README.md

 - Either add, or replace a texture within the file
 - Done!

+# Running Test Cases
+As per the requirement, there are 5 test cases (0-4)

+In order to turn on DEBUG_MODE, go to line 10 in main.cpp and switch the vairiable 'false' to 'true' (or vise-versa to turn it off)

+Below (in line 11), there will be a variable that defines the test case that will be played out, wihtin a range of 0-4 being valid numbers.

+After adjusting the values to the settings you want, launch the program and then the proper test case will play out.

 ## Collaborator Names & Lab Sections
 David Montes (NinjaO9) - Lab Section 10